Skip to main content

 Setup maximum number of iterations

 All rules with a large or infinite number of repetitions automatically terminate after the specified maximum number of iterations.
+The value can be set between 1 and 999; the default is 10.
+Click the Test button to execute the configured rules against the Log window without saving the trigger.

 TCP Trigger Result Variables